obsidiansystems/ledger-app-tezos/README.md

 The easiest way to obtain the Tezos Ledger apps is to download the `.hex` files from the [releases](https://github.com/obsidiansystems/ledger-app-tezos/releases) page.
 After doing so, skip ahead to *Installing the apps onto your Ledger device*.
+You will need to expand the releases tarball somewhere and copy the baking.hex and wallet.hex files into the ledger-app-tezos directory.
 If you want to compile the applications yourself, keep reading this section.

 ### Compiling the `.hex` files